akerl/hss/README.md

 ### SCP usage

 This script can be used by SCP and other things that use SSH as a transport.
-To use it with SSH, just specify hss for the -S flag:
+To use it with SCP, just specify hss for the -S flag:

 ```
 scp -S hss host:files/ other_host:location/